transistorsoft/cordova-background-geolocation-lt/docs/api.md

 ####`@param {Integer} maxRecordsToPersist [-1]`

 Maximum number of records to persist in plugin's SQLite database.
+Default `-1` means no limit.

 # Application Options